Sequential estimation of Spearman rank correlation using Hermite series estimators: Simulation Studies

-The exact same steps as above are repeated for the count matrix algorithm, where we iterate through each sample, updating the count matrix based Spearman's rank correlation estimate in accordance with algorithm 2 in \cite{xiao2019novel}.
-In terms of the choice of parameters, for the Hermite series based algorithm, we searched a coarse grid of $N$ values, up to a maximum of $N=20$ to identify the value of $N$ that minimised the average estimated MAE across all values of $\rho$ for a given sample size.
+In terms of the choice of $N$ for the Hermite series based algorithm, we selected a value consistent with our considerations in Section \ref{stationaryAlgo}.
+Given that our simulation studies are conducted for large samples, we would expect that the larger the value of $N$, the better the accuracy (as long as our samples are sufficiently large).
+A coarse grid search of $N$ values, up to a maximum of $N=20$, confirmed that the largest value, $N=20$ indeed minimized the average estimated MAE across all values of $\rho$ for all sample sizes considered.
+The maximum value of $N$ for the grid search, $N=20$, was chosen as a value yielding very good computational performance in our context.
 We evaluated two choices of cut-points for the count matrix based algorithm, namely $c=20$ and $c=30$.
-The choices are motivated as follows: $c=20$ yields a similar number of values to maintain in memory for the count matrix based algorithm as the Hermite series based algorithm with $N=20$ i.e. this constitutes a like-for-like comparison.
-In \cite{xiao2019novel} a rule of thumb of $c=30$ cut-points is suggested for the count matrix based algorithm to give good performance for estimating the Spearman's correlation coefficient.
+The choices are motivated as follows: $c=20$ yields a similar number of values to maintain in memory for the count matrix based algorithm as the Hermite series based algorithm with $N=20$, i.e., this constitutes a like-for-like comparison.
+In \cite{xiao2019novel} a rule of thumb of $c=30$ cut-points is suggested for the count matrix based algorithm to give good performance for estimating the Spearman correlation coefficient.
 Larger numbers of cut-points are expected to give even better performance.
-We limit the maximum cut-points to 30 however since this already implies storing $960$ values for the count matrix versus the Hermite series algorithm where the maximum number of values to store is 483 for $N=20$.
+We limit the maximum cut-points to 30 however since this already implies storing $961$ values for the count matrix versus the Hermite series algorithm where the maximum number of values to store is 483 for $N=20$.
 It is also worth noting that the execution times of the Hermite series based and count matrix based algorithms are roughly comparable (in our implementation).
-The standard error of the MAE is also evaluated for both the Hermite series based algorithm and the count matrix based algorithm.\\

-The optimal value of $N$ for the Hermite series based algorithm was found to be $N=20$ for all sample sizes.
-Tabulated results for this section are presented in appendix \ref{simresSpearStatTables}.
-The comparative MAE results are presented in table \ref{tableStat1} for the Hermite series based algorithm with $N=20$ and count matrix algorithm with $c=20$.
-The results for the Hermite series based algorithm with $N=20$ and count matrix algorithm with $c=30$ are presented in table \ref{tableStat2}.
-These results are summarised in table \ref{tableStat3} and \ref{tableStat4} as the average MAE (and standard deviation of MAE) across all the values of $\rho$ considered.
+The results are summarized as the average MAE (and standard deviation of MAE) across all the values of $\rho$ in Table \ref{tableStat3} for the Hermite series based algorithm with $N=20$ and count matrix algorithm with $c=20$.
+The results for the Hermite series based algorithm with $N=20$ and count matrix algorithm with $c=30$ are presented in Table \ref{tableStat4}.